Daniel J. Bergeson

 • The Firm represented an asset management company and two of its principals in an action filed against it in federal district court alleging claims of fraud, negligent misrepresentation, aiding and abetting fraud, and tortious interference.

-The Firm represented a publicly traded company and its CEO in an action filed against them alleging claims of breach of fiduciary duty, unfair competition, negligence, concealment, conspiracy, and aiding and abetting.
+• The Firm represented a publicly traded company and its CEO in an action filed against them alleging claims of breach of fiduciary duty, unfair competition, negligence, concealment, conspiracy, and aiding and abetting.
 The Court sustained our clients’ demurrer without leave to amend.

-Obtained a temporary restraining order against an employee who started a competing company, taking with him the company’s source code, client lists, business proposals, and other confidential and proprietary information, and improperly soliciting and hiring two former employees of his prior employer; case settled on extremely favorable terms, including the issuance of a stipulated injunction.
+• The Firm represented TRS Consultants, Inc. in a copyright and trade section action.
+We obtained a temporary restraining order against an employee who started a competing company, taking with him the company’s source code, client lists, business proposals, and other confidential and proprietary information, and improperly soliciting and hiring two former employees of his prior employer; case settled on extremely favorable terms, including the issuance of a stipulated injunction.